 Usage 3: Create an Environment Using Anaconda

-To create an environment on Ubuntu, use the conda create command and specify the environment name using the –name flag, as shown below:
+To create an isolated environment, use the conda create command and specify the environment name with the –name flag:

 conda create --name env_1